-The subject property is located at the northwest corner of Bristol Street and Spruce Street (Figure 1, below) and currently improved with two, two-story office buildings totaling 38,764-square feet and a surface parking lot.
-The project site is one of the 62 new housing opportunity sites in the Airport Area Environs (Airport Area), per the certified 6th Cycle Housing Element and located within the 60 dBA noise contour as shown in the updated noise contour maps adopted as part of the Housing Element Implementation Noise-Related Amendments.
-The Property is also located adjacent to the proposed Residences at 1401 Quail Project and across the street of the entitled Residences at 1300 Bristol Street Project.
+The subject property is located at the northwest corner of Quail Street and Spruce Street (Figure 1, below) and currently improved with a 22,956-square-foot office building.
+The project site is one of the 62 new housing opportunity sites in the Airport Area Environs (Airport Area), per the certified 6th Cycle Housing Element, and is located within the 60 dBA noise contour as a shown in the updated noise contour maps adopted as part of the Housing Element Implementation Noise-Related Amendments.
+The Property is also located adjacent to the proposed Residences at 1400 Bristol Street Project and across the street from the entitled Residences at 1300 Bristol Street Project.

-Figure 1: Project Location
+Figure 1: Project Location and Updated Noise Contours